DLTK's Crafts for Kids

 Paper Bag Princess Puppet

-This is a fun cut and paste craft for making a princess
+This is a fun cut and paste craft for children to make a princess paper bag puppet.

 - a paper lunch bag